Your journey at a glance

 Today, after a wholesome breakfast, you will be collected for your flight to Cusco where, upon landing, you will be driven to the enchanting Sacred Valley of the Incas.

-Overnight in Sacred Valley Day 3 - 5
+Spend two nights in Sacred Valley Day 3 - 5

 At this lower elevation you’ll have time to relax, acclimatise and enjoy your scenic surroundings.
 Along the way you will have the opportunity to visit Awanacancha, a project that preserves ancient textile-making techniques.
 Continue to the fabric dyeing area where there is a display of various natural dyes and how they are applied to the textiles.
 Nearby, local women from different communities demonstrate how they weave Andean textiles.
 Visitors have the opportunity to purchase the finished products from their boutique store.
 You will also find an interactive animal farm where your children can feed unusual animals such as Llamas, alpacas, vicuñas and guanacos.